BoostanAlireza/Ecommerce/README.md

 ## License

-This project is licensed under the BSD License.
+This project is licensed under the MIT License.

 ---

 ## Contact

-For questions or support, please open an issue or contact the maintainer at `contact@myapi.local`.
+For questions or support, please open an issue or contact the maintainer at `boostanalireza1999@gmail.com`.

----

-**Happy coding!**